 - Quoth Ryan to Esposito, in "A Dance With Death": "You can't pick up on honeys, while wearing the eternal symbol of my love and commitment to Jenny.
 Beat Did I just say that out loud?"

-- Well done in Coupling, where we see a scene through the eyes of a notional "Captain Subtext".
+- We see a scene through the eyes of a notional "Captain Subtext".
 While enacting the motions of choosing furnishings, the characters' lines reflect their actual thoughts.
 Shallow Jane's lines are simply "Me!
 Me!
 Me!" while weird Jeff is thinking "Gusset!
 Cleft!
 Nipples!".
 When "Captain Subtext" disappears, the conversation continues, now talking about furnishings.
 Except Jeff, who interjects "Cleft".